th3cyb3rc0p/Cryptography-Notes/Week_1.md

 In disk encryption, issue of the one time pad is **malleability**.
 Because OTP *does not provide integrity-checking*, cipher text could be altered without the user knowing.
 If you know the difference between two strings, you can XOR that difference on the cipher text without knowing the key and it be changed in the cipher text without you having to know the key.

 ## Modern broken stream ciphers

  **RC4** (1987) - stream cipher designed to be implemented in *software*- takes a variable size seed, expands it to a broader number of bits and then generates 1 byte (of pseudorandom) per round.
+Used in HTTPS and WEP.

+ - Weaknesses:
-Weaknesses: 1) ex.
-Pr[2nd byte = 0] = 2/256 if seed = 128bits and expansion to 2048bits.
-(256th first bytes are biased) 2) Pr[(0,0)] is getting bigger than it should after a few gigs of data.
+	1) Bias in initial output: ex. `Pr[2nd byte = 0] = 2/256` if seed = 128bits and expansion to 2048bits.
+(256th first bytes are biased)
+	2) Pr[(0,0)] is getting bigger than it should after a few gigs of data.
 Should not be used anymore.
+	3) Related key attacks

-**CSS** is a stream-cipher used for encrypting DVDs.
+**CSS - Content scrambling system** is a stream-cipher used for encrypting DVDs.
 It’s badly broken.
+CSS was designed in the 1980’s when exportable encryption was restricted to 40-bit keys.
+As a result, CSS encrypts movies using a 40-bit secret key.
 It was designed to be implemented on *hardware* and based on a mechanism called **LFSR** (linear feedback shift register), also used for GSM encryption (A5/1,2) and Bluetooth (E0).
 LFSR-derived stream ciphers are all badly broken but hard to fix because implemented in hardware.

 LFSR is works:
 - We have a register of n bits.